Laser Tattoo Removal in Houston

 What seemed like a good tattoo can often turn out to be not what you wanted later in life.
-Tattoos can become stretched and deformed, discolored, or just not in keeping with your current lifestyle.
+Tattoos can become stretched and discolored, or just not relevant with your current lifestyle.
 Laser technology allows for the safe removal of unwanted tattoos.

-Tattoos have been around for centuries, but in recent years, their popularity has skyrocketed.
-And as the popularity of tattoos has increased, so has the number of people wanting removal.
+Tattoos have been around for centuries, but in recent years, their popularity has skyrocketed; and as the popularity of tattoos has increased, so has the number of people wanting removal.
 Several years ago, the removal of a tattoo often caused an even more unsightly “scar”, but with today’s PicoWay™ laser technology and options such as the DESCRIBE® Patch, tattoo removal has become safer and much more effective.
-Houston dermatologist Paul M. Friedman, M.D. has removed hundreds of unwanted tattoos by using advanced laser therapy.
-These devices allow for removal with minimal risk of scarring.
+Our board certified dermatologists at Dermatology & Laser Surgery Center have removed hundreds of unwanted tattoos by using advanced laser therapy with minimal risk of scarring.